 Online courses covering a wide range of topics.

 Online and in-person learning for Internet of Things, Networking, and Security.
 Highly reputable program that’s been training people in technology since 1997.

 Online programs and classes in technology with option of earning a Nanodegree—skills based educational credential program.

 12-week web development program available in San Francisco and New York City.

 Women’s only in-person coding program with campuses in the San Francisco Bay Area.

 Metis Data Science Training

 3-month in-person data science bootcamps available in San Francisco and New York City.
 Evening part-time professional development courses, online learning, and corporate programs also offered.

 What program did you participate in?

 I’d love to make this list more comprehensive.
-Let me know about your experience at a non-conventional education program by taking the survey or leaving a comment!
+Let me know about your experience at a non-conventional education program by taking the survey or commenting below!